You could see it on their faces.

 Slowly but surely, the fabled street is being restored:

-- One of the first major efforts at restorying the Boulevard came when the Disney
+One of the first major efforts at restoring the Boulevard came when the Disney

 company restored the El Capitan Theatre,